Th3Nathan/Active_Body/readme.md

   #Cat model
   has_one_through :home, :owner, :house
 ```
-This would find all houses which have the same human owner as the cat.
+This would find the house which have the same owner as the cat.
-ck");
 ```